Interprofessional Health Sciences Campus

 The School of Health and Medical Sciences, in collaboration with other schools and colleges at the University, offer the following dual degree programs:

-Go to the College of Arts and Sciences section of this catalogue for program description.
+Go to the College of Arts and Sciences section of this catalog for program description.

-Go to the College of Arts and Sciences section of this catalogue for program description.
+Go to the College of Arts and Sciences section of this catalog for program description.

-Go to the College of Arts and Sciences section of this catalogue for program description.
+Go to the College of Arts and Sciences section of this catalog for program description.

-Go the College of Arts and Sciences and the College of Education and Human Services sections of this catalogue for program description.
+Go the College of Arts and Sciences and the College of Human Development, Culture and Media sections of this catalog for program description.

 Note to students: The following listing represents those courses that are in the active rotation for each department, i.e., have been offered in the past five years.
 Some departments have additional courses offered more rarely but still available – to find the complete list of all official courses for a department, please use the “Course Catalogue Search” function in Self-Service Banner.